Indian Clubs

 Benefits

-• Improve your balance and flexibility
+• Improves balance and mobility

-• Improve your posture and increase your vitality
+• Improves posture and increases vitality

 For more information